 The Pacific Coast Highway, known as California State Route 1, is the ultimate road trip route that should be on every traveler’s bucket list.
 In this article I’ve included an ultimate West Coast Road Trip Itinerary from Seattle to LA and tips to plan your trip.

 Between Seattle and San Diego, the landscape of the US West Coast is one of the most beautiful in the world.
 A stunning scenery that combines redwood forests, steeps, cliffs, beaches and wildlife.

 Planning a USA West Coast road trip

 You can get from Seattle to Los Angeles in just two days.
 But the total purpose of this road trip is to spend some time exploring each city, get carried away by the places that you like the most and extend your stay there.
 Each place has a different landscape, or an attraction that makes it unique.

-The best way to travel the west coast of US is by car.
+The best way to travel the west coast of US is with your own car or rv so you can have your independence and stop whenever you like.
 You can either rent a car in the city of departure, drive one way and fly back.
 Or, if you have time drive back to the first city and spend time exploring other places on your way back.

 The best time to go to West Coast USA

 The USA’s west coast has a diverse climate.
 The best months to travel are from July to October.
 Early September is great to avoid the crowds at the most popular cities.